 - Trouble with hand-eye coordination (video games, playing catch)

 - A crossed or wandering eye

 If you notice any of the above signs in your toddler it’s definitely time to make an appointment for a full vision exam with an optometrist.
-Most childhood vision problems (including a wandering eye) can be corrected, ensuring that your child will grow up with the visual acuity he needs to continue developing the rest of his skills.
+Most childhood vision problems (including a wandering eye) can be corrected, ensuring that your child will grow up with the visual acuity they need to continue developing the rest of their skills.

 Even if no symptoms are present, it’s a good idea for a full vision examination be done around the age of three and a half years and again at five years.
 The AOA recommends that these two full exams take place (in addition to the screenings done at wellness visits or at preschool) in order to ensure that the child’s vision is developing properly and there is no sign of eye disease.

 The toddler years are a period marked by the development of many abilities that a child will need in school and throughout his or her life and vision plays a large part in that development.
 Taking the time during these years to help make sure eyesight development is on track will have a positive impact on the rest of their life.